skynet/monit/README.md

 ============

 You are welcome to contribute to this project.
-Join our [developer mailing list](https://lists.nongnu.org/mailman/listinfo/monit-dev) and ask first if a new feature is wanted before working on a patch, otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+Join our [developer mailing list](https://lists.nongnu.org/mailman/listinfo/monit-dev) and ask first if a new feature is wanted before working on a patch.
-Good pull requests, patches, improvements and new features are helpful and appreciated.
+Good pull requests, patches, improvements and new features are always helpful and appreciated.

 To create a pull request: